Bhindi Bhaji Recipe

-Bhindi Bhaji (Bhendi Chi Bhaji) is Maharashtrian-style okra stir fry.
-This vegan and gluten-free sabji comes together in under 30 minutes and is super easy and simple to make (vegan, gluten-free).
+Bhindi Bhaji (Bhendi Chi Bhaji) is a Maharashtrian-style okra stir-fry.
+This vegan and gluten-free sabji comes together in under 30 minutes and is super easy and simple to make.

-Bhindi is one of those vegetables that is available throughout the year and is really easy to cook.
-Sharing a few more bhindi recipes that you can try to make – Bhindi Do Pyaza, Achari Bhindi, Bhindi Masala, Kurkuri Bhindi, Besan Bhindi, Dahi Bhindi, and Bharwa Bhindi.
+Bhindi is a vegetable available year-round and easy to cook.
+I am sharing a few more bhindi recipes that you can try: Bhindi Do Pyaza, Bhindi Masala, and Kurkuri Bhindi.

 About Bhindi Bhaji